mattermost/docs/source/configure/configuration-settings.rst

 Global Relay SMTP Server Timeout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The number of seconds that can elapse before the connection attempt to the SMTP server is abandoned.
 The default value is 1800 seconds.
+This setting is currently not available in the System Console and can only be set in ``config.json``.

 +-------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SMTPServerTimeout": "1800"`` with numerical input. |